Fair Representation Act (United States): Purpose

 Beyer has stated the goal of the bill is to reduce polarization and partisanship by incentivizing elected representatives to appeal to a broader range of voters.
-Ranked choice voting and multi-seat districts would reduce the number of safe-seat districts and encourage more political competition as competition to the two-party system.
+He further argues that ranked choice voting and multi-seat districts would reduce the number of safe-seat districts and encourage more political competition.

 The act is also alleged to ensure more proportional representation, both with political parties but also with the election of more women and minority candidates.

-Reactions

-Support

-The bill has been supported by FairVote.
+Additionally, it is argued that the act, if passed, would dramatically curb the potential for gerrymandered districts.